 The last of the mazurkas from opus 7 in A flat major is: [...an unquestionable cliché of folk music...Tadeusz Zieliński wrote that this Mazurka was ‘taken note for note from folklore’] according to professor Mieczysław Tomaszewski, This Mazurka was dedicated to Paul Emile Johns, a composer, known as the first who performed a Beethoven piano … Continue reading Chopin: Mazurka Op.7 No.4

-This Mazurka in E major has rustic melodies and motives that dominate all the piece.
-In this piece the gesture rhythms of Mazur changes in a Kujawiak melody.
+This Mazurka in E major has rustic melodies and motives that dominate all the pieces.
+In this piece the gesture rhythms of Mazur change in a Kujawiak melody.
 The Mazur (traditional Polish folk dance from Masovia) has two themes: the principal theme, returning like a refrain, and the secondary is an episodic theme.
-Kujawiak appears, floats between … Continue reading Chopin: Mazurka Op.6 No.3
+Kujawiak appears, floats … Continue reading Chopin: Mazurka Op.6 No.3

 The Mazurka Op.6 n.2 is in C-sharp minor.
 It has the rhythm of a Mazur a little bit melancholic.
 This mazurka manifests all its power and its force only in the cadence.
 In the trio, we find a contrast of shades and character with the entry of a new joyful melody of a Kujawiak, according to … Continue reading F. Chopin: Mazurka Op.6 n.2